 The event enclosure shall comply with all local and state fire safety regulations.

-Fire lanes of 18 feet to 20 feet must be maintained at all times.
+Fire lanes of 20 feet minimum must be maintained at all times.

 The entire event enclosure must be approved by the Blackman Charter Township Public Safety Department as a part of the issuance of the permit.
 Typically, this will require the area to be fenced off with at least two barriers spaced four feet apart to prevent unauthorized entry of contact with individuals outside the event.